Explore Our Area’s Many Hiking Trails

 - Rating: Moderate

-Hwy 64 west to Highlands.
-Turn right at second traffic light and left onto Hwy 106 south.
+DIRECTIONS: U.S. Highway 64 west to Highlands.
+Turn right at the second traffic light and left onto Highway 106 south.
 Go approximately 3 miles and turn left onto Glen Falls Road.
-Road dead ends about a mile down in parking lot.
+Road dead-ends about a mile down in a parking lot.

 Panthertown Valley is a treat for hikers, as it contains a curious mixture of threatened and endangered species and natural communities.
 Panthertown is distinguished by its broad flat valley floor flanked by granite cliffs abruptly rising 200 to 300 feet.
 These granite domes with exposed rock are uncommon in the southern Appalachians and offer spectacular open vistas.
 The unusually flat valley is home to at least 11 different natural communities, including the rare southern Appalachian bog and the swamp forest-bog community.
 These communities harbor numerous rare plants, such as Cuthbert’s turtlehead, Canada burnet, marsh bellflower, climbing fern, and spinulose wood fern.